tjz21/DAC_metals/README.md

 This repository contains the computational supporting information for the manuscript 'Electronic Structure and CO2 Reactivity of Group IV/V/VI Tetraperoxometalates' submitted to the *Journal of Physical Chemistry A*.
 All parameters and structures needed to reproduce the reaction mechansim for [M(O<sub>2</sub>)<sub>4</sub>]<sup>x-</sup> + CO<sub>2</sub> &rarr; [MO(O<sub>2</sub>)<sub>2</sub>CO<sub>3</sub>]<sup>x-</sup> + O<sub>2</sub> are contained herein.
 Geometry optimizations were carried out in the Gaussian 16 Rev A.03<sup>1</sup> software package with the CAM-B3LYP functional.
 LAN2LZ was used for the metal center while C and O were modelled with 6-31+G\*.
 All xyz structures contain the 298.15 K Gibbs free energy in Ha in the comment line.
 Calculation summaries in each directory were produced using ESIgen.<sup>2</sup>

-Refer to the below table for the correct combinations of M and x.
+Refer to the below table for the correct combinations of metal center, M, and complex charge, x.
 <div align="center">

 | Periodic Group, Charge x = | Metal, M = |